Sakha cuisine: History

 Although cows could be milked only during the beginning of summer, dairy products historically made up the most important part of the Sakha people's diet.
 In addition to drinking milk, the Sakha also used it to make butter, curds, kumis, and suorat.
 Meat, which was prepared boiled and without salt, was a luxury and usually reserved for feasts.
 Only sick animals were slaughtered and it was often consumed ceremonially.

 The Sakha also relied heavily on foraged goods.
 Traditionally, the Sakha ate pine sapwood, which was ground and then mixed with milk to form a sort of flour.
 Women gathered wild onions, berries, wild garlic, lilies, and various roots.

-Russian brought with it bread, sugar, tea, vodka, and cultivated grains.
+Russia brought with it bread, sugar, tea, vodka, and cultivated grains.
 Mushrooms were consumed as food only after the arrival of the Russians, being previously used for only hallucinogenic purposes.

 Sakha chef Innokenti Tarbakhov (Иннокентий Тарбахов) started collecting and promoting traditional recipes and foods as early as the 1960s and has published numerous books on the subject.
 He's also said to have developed the famous Indigirka salad with frozen fish cut in cubes and dressed with salt, pepper and onion, with caviar topping on a special occasion.